 It can get emotional!

 This frames the first problem with this position.
-Without realizing it, we just made dear old Aunt Katie’s salvation based on her good deeds and works in her time here on earth.
+Without realizing it, we make dear old Aunt Katie’s salvation based on her good deeds and works during her time here on earth.
 We don’t want to do that, especially when we so ardently proclaim that we are not saved by our good works.
 It does not matter how awesome Aunt Katie was or how she served the poor and ministered through her church to the orphans in Zimbabwe.
 We are not saved by works.

 Think this through carefully.

-Since this can be such an emotionally charged debate, we need to think about it carefully.
-In this argument we are saying that because someone could not do something before a particular point time, they would be lost.
+Since this can be such an emotionally charged debate, we should think about it carefully.
+In this argument we are saying that because someone could not “do” something before a particular point time, they would be lost.
 When we wrap it up in a death bed scenario, it gets really dramatic.
 But, at the core, this argument says that if a person can’t physically “do” something,,, in this case, they can’t get baptized… they will not be saved.
 Time is up and the possibility of a strenuous activity like baptism is out of the question for the individual on their death bed.

 But what if…